libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 posture.
 In the future when [ECH] is ready the multiplexer info can be protected too.

-The early data in Noise handshake is only sent after the peers establish a shared key, in the second and third handshake messages in the XX pattern.
-So the early data is encrypted and the multiplexer info carried over is protected.
+Early data in the Noise handshake is sent after the peers have established a shared key, so an on-path observer won't be able to read the early data.
-There is no security weakening in this case either.

 ## Alternative options considered